 8. Use Humour But Don’t Try to Be a Comedian

-Not everybody is good at using humour and telling jokes, so do not do anything you do not feel comfortable with, otherwise, it will seem awkward.
+Not everybody is good at using humor and telling jokes, so do not do anything you do not feel comfortable with, otherwise, it will seem awkward.

-However, if you can use it, humour is very helpful (without overdoing it) to keep your participants engaged.
+However, if you can use it, humor is very helpful (without overdoing it) to keep your participants engaged.

 9. Give Coffee Breaks

 Regular breaks are essential to make sure that your participants don’t become too exhausted by the end of the session.